5 Simple Ways to Enhance First-Floor Apartment Safety and Security

 Keep the apartment well-lit inside and out.

-Outdoor lighting is critical and should be a consideration when choosing an apartment on any floor.
+Outdoor lighting is critical and should be a consideration for renters when choosing an apartment on any floor.
 Criminals like shadows and hidden places where they can pop open doors or windows without being noticed.
 Good lighting takes that opportunity away, as does pruning shrubs and landscaping that provide hiding spots near entryways.
 It’s important for apartment renters and owners to remember that they’re paying for the maintenance of the property, so it’s well within reason to ask the landlord to replace bulbs that are missing or burned out, to clean up lights that are dingy or full of bugs to increase their brightness, and to keep the landscaping maintained in a way that increases security for all residents.

 In apartment buildings with interior stairwells, hallways, and elevators, indoor lighting is just as important as outdoor, if not more so.
 These spaces are enclosed, so if someone with nefarious intent is tucked into a dark corner, there are fewer escape routes.
 Also, people often let down their guard more when they’re safely inside their building.
 Good lighting that illuminates the space and feels bright and clean discourages criminals from lingering and helps residents feel safer.
 Within the apartment, light glowing behind the blinds or peeking around the edges of the curtains suggests that someone is home, making it far less appealing to intruders.